How to Set Java Environment Path in Ubuntu Linux

 Alternative: Set JAVA_HOME via /etc/environment.d/

-On modern Ubuntu releases that read the /etc/environment.d/ directory, you can keep JAVA_HOME in a dedicated file instead of editing /etc/environment directly:
+Ubuntu 22.04 and later support the /etc/environment.d/ directory for modular environment configuration.
+You can keep JAVA_HOME in a dedicated file instead of editing /etc/environment directly:

 echo 'JAVA_HOME="/usr/lib/jvm/java-x.x.x-openjdk"' | sudo tee /etc/environment.d/90java.conf > /dev/null